bigbluebutton/bigbluebutton.github.io/_posts/2015-04-05-html5-overview.md

 # Overview

-This document gives an overview of vision (long-term) and scope (the first release) for the development of the HTML5 client for BigBlueButton.
+This document gives an overview of long-term vision and scope (the first release) for the development of the HTML5 client for BigBlueButton.

-The current BigBlueButton client is written in ActionScript and runs in Flash.
-Flash enjoys support by a wide range of browsers (FireFox, Chrome, Safari, Edge, IE, etc.) and a wide range of platforms (Windows, Mac OS X, Linux, and Chromebook).
+Today, the current BigBlueButton client runs in Flash.
+Flash enjoys a wide range of browsers (FireFox, Chrome, Safari, Edge, IE, etc.) and a wide range of platforms (Windows, Mac OS X, Linux, and Chromebook).
 The BigBlueButton client has over seven years of development with a focus on stability, usability, and features.
-The client has been used millions.
-The Flash client also leverages the latest browsers technologies for sending and receiving audio via web real-time communications (WebRTC).
-If Flash client detects the user running FireFox and Chrome, the client will give preference to WebRTC for audio.
-This preference gives user the best audio experience for their browser.
+Over that time, the BigBlueButton client has been used by millions of users.
+The BigBlueButton client also leverages web real-time communications (WebRTC), if available in the browser, for sending and receiving high-quliaty audio with very good echo cancellation.

-Over the years, the Flash runtime has grown in platform support as well.
-Google always bundled the latest version of Flash in Chrome, and, more recently, Microsoft now integrates Flash into IE11 and into their next-generation browser Edge and automatically updates Flash for users via Windows Update.
+Over the years, support for the Flash runtime has grown as well.
+Google always bundled the latest version of Flash into Chrome, and, recently, Microsoft now integrates the Flash runtime into IE11 and into their next-generation browser Edge and automatically updates both via Windows Update.

 We always state the goal of the BigBlueButton project is to _provide remote students a high-quality online learning experience_.
-However, Flash does not work on mobile browsers, which means those students with only a mobile device can not participate.
+However, Flash does not run on mobile browsers, which means those students with only a mobile device can not participate.

-We want the BigBlueButton client to run on mobile clients.
-With such support, we could increase the adoption of BigBlueButton (as measured by how many student could use from a mobile device), increase the size of of the BigBlueButton community (as measured by how many educational institutions -- higher education, K12, or corporate learning -- use BigBlueButton within their learning management systems), and increase the number of developers that build unpon the BigBlueButton platform (as measured in design wins).
+We want the BigBlueButton client to run on all mobile clients.
+With mobile support we could increase the adoption of BigBlueButton (as measured by how many student could use from a mobile device), increase the size of of the BigBlueButton community (as measured by how the number of educational institutions -- higher education, K12, or corporate learning -- that use BigBlueButton within their learning management systems), and increase the number of developers that build unpon the BigBlueButton platform to create new products and services (as measured by design wins).

 In an online classroom there are teachers and students.
-In BigBlueButton client, these groups of users map into `viewers` and `moderators` respectively.
+In the BigBlueButton client, these groups of users map into `viewers` and `moderators` respectively.

 A viewer can send/receive audio and video, engage in public/private chat, raise hand, respond to polls, join breakout rooms, and view close captions.